vime-js/vime/README.md

 - **Complete:** this is our greatest offering which extends Lite and Standard with the ability to completely customize the player via plugins.
 We have a long list of plugins we've created already for custom controls, settings, tooltips and more!

-💡 You can play with all of these in our [playground][vime-playground].

 ## Provider Support